GoogleChromeLabs/carlo/README.md

 const carlo = require('carlo');

 (async () => {
+  // Launch the browser.
   const app = await carlo.launch();

-  app.serveFolder(__dirname);
+  // Tell carlo where your web files are located. app.serveFolder(__dirname);

-  await app.exposeFunction('env', _ => process.env);
+  // Expose 'env' function in the web environment. await app.exposeFunction('env', _ => process.env);

-  await app.load('example.html');
+  // Navigate to the main page of your app. await app.load('example.html');
 })();
 ```